Attorney Dan Gebhardt's practice is wide-reaching but focuses on protecting individual rights:

 Asian, and commercial law.

-Mr. Gebhardt is currently an active member of the Metropolitan Washington
+Mr. Gebhardt is an active member of the Metropolitan Washington Employment

-Employment Law Section, Litigation Section, and International Law Section.
+Law Section, Litigation Section, and International Law Section.
+He is

 for the D.C., Federal, and Fourth Circuits, U.S. District Courts in the